- Crawford Primary School

 - Religion: Does not apply

-- Previous Ofsted grade: Requires improvement on 1st December 2012
+- Previous Ofsted grade: Satisfactory on 12th January 2012

 - Ofsted report: View the Ofsted report

 Crawford Primary School is a 3 form entry school based in Camberwell, South London.
 We joined Gipsy Hill Federation in 2011 and during our most recent Ofsted Inspection in March 2013, we were judged as Outstanding in all areas.
 However, we believe that the outstanding grade that we have received is merely a benchmark and we seek to improve on our practice daily to ensure that we are consistently challenging ourselves to provide the very best platinum education for our children.

 "OUTSTANDING PROVISION IN THE NURSERY MEANS PUPILS GET OFF TO AN EXCELLENT START IN THEIR LEARNING."
 MARCH 2013 OFSTED REPORT

 At Crawford Primary School we believe in and value every child and adult who enters our doors.
 We encourage each person to show value and respect towards one another, joining together to build a happy, forward-thinking community.
 We encourage the parents and carers of the children who attend our school to play an active role in the education of their children.
 One of our favourite times of the week is Friday mornings when all parents and carers join their children to read together in classes.

 Inclusion is at the heart of our school which makes it a place where all pupils are encouraged to achieve their full potential and develop into intelligent, creative and ambitious young learners.
 Our rich curriculum, which is delivered by outstanding teachers in a positive and inclusive manner, ensures that all children are constantly challenged and have lots of fun whilst doing so.
 This outstanding learning behaviour enables all children to make accelerated and progress, which is something that was celebrated in September 2015 when we received an award from Southwark Council for Outstanding Pupil Progress.